 Writing & Communication Center (MIT) – Schedule one-on-one consulting sessions with professional writers.
 The Center provides free professional advice about all types of writing and speaking/oral presentations.
 Specialized help is available to non-native English speakers.

-MIT Alumni Association’s Infinite Connection – Register for an Infinite Connection account to gain access to MIT’s online alumni directory and other resources.
-An individual who has had an MIT postdoctoral appointment of nine months or longer is eligible to register.
+MIT Alumni Association’s Infinite Connection – Register for an Infinite Connection account to gain access to MIT’s online alumni directory and other resources, including the MIT Alumni Job Board.
 The Alumni Association sends an email message to postdocs once they become eligible.
 The message contains registration instructions and a unique user ID.
 See the postdoc page of the Infinite Connection website for information.

 MIT Teaching and Learning Laboratory (TLL) – Explore TLL’s programs and services, including workshops, seminars, and consultations related to teaching and learning.
 The Kaufman Teaching Certificate Program is offered twice a year at no charge to MIT postdocs and graduate students who wish to develop their teaching skills.
 It is very popular, and sessions typically fill immediately after registration opens.